HEP-Alliance/VE-HEP-HW-SW/README.md

 ### Setup

-Clone the repository and run `nix-shell` in its root.
+Clone the repository recursively (`git clone --recursive https://github.com/HEP-Alliance/VE-HEP-HW-SW.git`) and run `nix-shell` in its root.
 For direnv users, `direnv allow`.

 Non-Nix users, please note that a custom `symbiosys` version is used.
 Also maybe the Java and Scala versions are important.